 Ultraviolet

-Their one and only EP “Two Lights” was released on 12” vinyl in early 1997.
+Their one and only EP, Two Lights was released on 12” vinyl in early 1997.

-A thunderous slice of Norwegian electronica, exclusively licensed from +47 to Music Man records in Belgium.
-The “Two Lights” EP included two A-side tracks “Lux Perpetua”, and “Union”, as well as a seminal remix of “Union” from Detroit techno legend Stacey Pullen, on the B-side.
-This was probably the one and only time a track from the so-called “Arctic” Norwegian electronic music scene was given a direct “Detroit” answer-back, and remix translation.
+A thunderous slice of Norwegian electronica, it was exclusively licensed from +47 to Music Man records in Belgium.
+The Two Lights EP included two A-side tracks — “Lux Perpetua” and “Union” — as well as a seminal remix of “Union” by Detroit techno legend Stacey Pullen on the B-side.
+This was probably the only time a track from the so-called “Arctic” Norwegian electronic music scene received a direct “Detroit” response and remix translation.

-In late 1997, Ultraviolet provided a specially-composed soundtrack for an experimental Norwegian dance film “Exit” (directed by Anette Haraldsen), with the resulting track later appearing on a Beatservice compilation “Arctic Circles 2” in 1999, licensed from +47.
+In late 1997, Ultraviolet provided a specially composed soundtrack for the experimental Norwegian dance film Exit (directed by Anette Haraldsen).
+The resulting track later appearing on the Beatservice compilation Arctic Circles 2 in 1999, licensed from +47.

-Stacey Pullen’s remix of “Union” was also included in the compilation CD “FBU: Recollections In Rare Altitude”, curated by Nicholas Sillitoe and Per Martinsen on their joint +47/LoveOD release in 1998.
+Stacey Pullen’s remix of “Union” was also included on the compilation CD FBU: Recollections In Rare Altitude, curated by Nicholas Sillitoe and Per Martinsen on their joint +47/LoveOD release in 1998.

-In 2003, Nicholas Sillitoe and Ken Theodorsen joined forces once again with Norwegian vocalist Anne Marie Almedal, collaborating as producers under the collective guise “AM & The UV”, re-enacting the abbreviated Ultraviolet name for further sonic adventures.
+In 2003, Nicholas Sillitoe and Ken Theodorsen joined forces once again with Norwegian vocalist Anne Marie Almedal, collaborating as producers under the collective guise “AM & The UV”, re-using the abbreviated Ultraviolet name for further sonic adventures.

 Photo: VHS/Still image - Ultraviolet: Live in Svalbard (MTV).